Biblical Education Tour - The Salvation Army

 - All air travel from Chicago to destination and return to Chicago O'Hare

-- Meals include Breakfast, Lunch, & Dinner while in Turkey
+- Meals include Breakfast, Lunch, & Dinner while in Israel and Jordan

 - Fees are based on double occupancy accommodations